Enome/middleware-recorder/README.markdown

 ## Tape object

-We also provide you with a tape object you can record into that has two methods.
+We also provide you with a tape object you can record into that has three methods.

 ### Wipe